voyzu-docs/dev/docs/_pages/front-end-development.md

 #### side-nav

 The `<side-nav>` web component holds the site navigation.
 You can control which menu item and sub-menu item is displayed as active by passing page data to the page - as `activeMenuItem` and `activeSubMenuItem`.
-This component can also be rendered server side, which is the reason for the \{{ type comments (these are replaced dynamically when rendered by the Voyzu server), and the reason also that the component does not use any DOM manipulation
+This component can also be rendered server side, which is the reason for the {% raw %}{{{% endraw %} type comments (these are replaced dynamically when rendered by the Voyzu server), and the reason also that the component does not use any DOM manipulation

 #### top-nav